 The redundant storage mechanism provides OSS with the disaster recovery capability in the data center level, that is, OSS can provide services with strong consistency even if a data center is not available because of network disconnection, power outage, or other disaster events.
 During failover, services are switched without interruption and data loss, ensuring that the failover process is not perceived by users.
 With the disaster recovery capability, OSS can meet the strict requirement that the Recovery Time Objective (RTO) and Recovery Point Objective (RPO) of key services must be 0.

-For more information about zone-redundant storage, see Redundant storage across zones.
+For more information about zone-redundant storage, see Zone-redundant storage.

 Versioning applies to all objects in buckets.
 After you enable versioning for a bucket, all objects in the bucket are subject to versioning.
 Each version has a unique version ID.